Understanding Satin and Matte Finishes

 Satin wraps have a smooth texture, so they are easy to clean and maintain.
 You won’t have to worry about water marks or stains diminishing the gleam of your car.

-Mate finish, on the other hand, requires careful maintenance as it is prone to getting scratched and collecting dust.
+Matte finish, on the other hand, requires careful maintenance as it is prone to getting scratched and collecting dust.

 Maintenance cost

-A matte finish requires specialized cleaning products, such as detailing spray, wax-free detergents, and microfiber cloth.
+A matte finish requires specialized cleaning products, such as detailing spray, wax-free detergents, and car microfiber cloths.
 Whereas a satin wrap does not require such products.
-So, maintaining a matte finish will slightly cost you more.

 Lifestyle

 If you have a busy lifestyle, we recommend opting for a satin finish, as you will not have to handwash it or clean it frequently.
-However, enjoy your taste of a matte finish if your schedule is flexible enough to take care of your car and keep the finish in a good finish.
+However, enjoy your taste of a matte finish if your schedule is flexible enough to take care of your car and keep the finish in good condition.

 Climate and Environment